maum-ai/phaseaug/README.md

 ## TODO
-- [ ] PyTorch 2.0 is released, need to modify STFT and iSTFT for complex support
+- [x] PyTorch 2.0 is released, need to modify STFT and iSTFT for complex support (solved at `1.0.0`)
 - [x] Arxiv updated
 - [x] Errata in paper will be fixed.
 Section 2.5 in paper, transition band half-width 0.06-> 0.012.
 - [x] Section 2.5, mention about multiplyinng rotation matrix to "the left side of F(x)" will be added. -> transpose m,k to reduce ambiguity